 “100% of GP trainees believed that being connected to the Phoenix Programme during GP training and being aware of the support that it offers to newly qualified GPs influences their decision to work in Nottinghamshire after they qualify.”

 There is a natural ‘glide path’ that on completion of GP training, early career GPs can join our local GP New to Practice Fellowship programme.
 During this transition the Phoenix Programme can assist colleagues in finding employment and facilitating employment discussions.
 As part of the New to Practice Fellowship the support, mentoring and education will continue during the first two years of independent working.

-Support locally trained GP Trainees to gain confidence for independent practice
+To support Nottinghamshire GP Trainees to gain confidence for independent practice

-Support them to develop a sustainable and enjoyable career path which makes the maximum use of their skills and potential
+To support trainees to develop a sustainable and enjoyable career path which makes the maximum use of their skills and potential